How to Apply

 - References: At least two (2) references are required, and should be listed at the end of the Summary Sheet.
 Please provide name, title, contact information, industry/company, and relationship for each reference.
 At least one reference must be a faculty member, and at least one must be a manager, employer, or industry partner.
 References should be able to speak to your self-motivation, persistence, and leadership, ad your potential to work in a fast-paced environment on a collaborative team.

-Submission instructions: Send a .zip file called
+Step 1: Send a .zip file called

 Please ensure that your portfolio is no larger than 10MB.
 We won't be running